 In Ontario this is peach season.
 An Ontario peach is as good as any other peach on the planet.
 They aren’t over-sized mutant peaches, nor do they have fluorescent coloured skin and flesh, they just have great flavour.

 Sometimes I buy imported peaches that look absolutely beautiful, but once you get them home they are a tough, fiberous, bland mess.
 Local peaches on the other hand are not picked early and ripened on a truck.
 If you can buy local peaches, they are always better.

-Anyway, the recipe for the Peach Blow is fairly simple and looks to be a modification of the Ramos Gin Fizz.
-Now, I love a good RGF, but they can be a pain to make.
+Anyway, the recipe for the Peach Blow is fairly simple and if you can make a Ramos Gin Fizz you can make this fizz.
+I love a good Ramos Gin Fizz, but they can be a pain to make.
 The Peach Blow seems to take the best parts of the Ramos Gin Fizz and adds a fresh peach.

 1½ oz Old Tom Gin*

 Juice from one Lime